 Furosemide Tablets Dosage and Administration

-The usual initial dose of Furosemide Tablets is 20 to 80 mg given as a single dose.
+Adults--The usual initial dose of FUROSEMIDE TABLET is 20 to 80 mg given as a single dose.
 Ordinarily a prompt diuresis ensues.
 If needed, the same dose can be administered 6 to 8 hours later or the dose may be increased.
 The dose may be raised by 20 or 40 mg and given not sooner than 6 to 8 hours after the previous dose until the desired diuretic effect has been obtained.
-The individually determined single dose should then be given once or twice daily (e.g., at 8 am and 2 pm).
-The dose of Furosemide Tablets may be carefully titrated up to 600 mg/day in patients with clinically severe edematous states.
+The individually determined single dose should then be given once or twice daily (eg, at 8 am and 2 pm).
+The dose of FUROSEMIDE TABLET may be carefully titrated up to 600 mg/day in patients with clinically severe edematous states.

-Edema may be most efficiently and safely mobilized by giving Furosemide Tablets on 2 to 4 consecutive days each week.
+Edema may be most efficiently and safely mobilized by giving FUROSEMIDE TABLET on 2 to 4 consecutive days each week.

-When doses exceeding 80 mg/day are given for prolonged periods, careful clinical observation and laboratory monitoring are particularly advisable (see PRECAUTIONS: Laboratory Tests).Geriatric Patients:
+When doses exceeding 80 mg/day are given for prolonged periods, careful clinical observation and laboratory monitoring are particularly advisable.
+(See PRECAUTIONS: Laboratory Tests.)

-The usual initial dose of oral furosemide in pediatric patients is 2 mg/kg body weight, given as a single dose.
+Pediatric patients--The usual initial dose of oral FUROSEMIDE TABLET in pediatric patients is 2 mg/kg body weight, given as a single dose.
 If the diuretic response is not satisfactory after the initial dose, dosage may be increased by 1 or 2 mg/kg no sooner than 6 to 8 hours after the previous dose.
 Doses greater than 6 mg/kg body weight are not recommended.
 For maintenance therapy in pediatric patients, the dose should be adjusted to the minimum effective level.

 How is Furosemide Tablets Supplied